-Talk to your doctor if you are concerned about any side effects you experience.
+Talk to your healthcare provider if you are concerned about any side effects you experience.

 What is maca?

 Maca, also known as “Peruvian ginseng,” “maca-maca,” “maino,” “ayak chichira,” and “ayak willku,” is a plant native to the high Andes mountains of Peru, where it grows at elevations over 4,000 feet.
-The maca plant is a starchy tuber resembling a turnip or a radish, and its roots can be cooked and have been a staple food in Peru alongside potatoes for thousands of years.
+The maca plant is a starchy tuber resembling a turnip or a radish.
+Its roots can be cooked and have been a staple food in Peru alongside potatoes for thousands of years.
 Thirteen different colors of maca have been described, with the most common being black, red, purple, and yellow.
 Each color is suspected to have its own biological properties, with black maca and yellow maca responsible for the benefits seen in sperm count.
-Some consider maca to be an “adaptogen,” part of a family of herbs which help regulate physical, mental, and emotional stresses in the body.
+Some consider maca to be an “adaptogen,” part of a family of herbs thought to help regulate physical, mental, and emotional stresses in the body.

 Traditionally, maca has been used to improve sexual functioning and stamina in both men and women.
 It has also been used to treat infertility, however, scientific evidence supporting its usefulness in improving fertility is lacking.
-Other purported benefits include treating symptoms of menopause, sexual dysfunction, and even cancer.
+Other purported benefits include treating symptoms of menopause and sexual dysfunction.
 While numerous studies have looked into the effects of maca, most have been conducted in vitro, on animals, or in small human clinical trials.
 This means the findings are limited, making it difficult to determine precisely how effective supplementation with maca can be.

 Studies looking specifically at maca’s effects on men include the following: